SCENE 01 / SOUND RECORDIST TEAM

 Do you provide sound teams for international co-productions?

 Yes.
-Our sound teams are experienced working with international productions filming in South Korea.
-They're comfortable with varied workflows, international crew integration, and can communicate in English as well as Korean.
+Our sound teams are skilled working with global shoots filming in South Korea.
+They're comfortable with different workflows, global crews integration, and can communicate in English as well as Korean.

 Related Services